-The trio has performed at the legendary jazz club Mezzrow in NYC’s West Village, Studio 312 in Time’s Square, NYC, and at the UUCLV Concert series in Bethlehem, PA.
+The trio has performed at the legendary jazz club Mezzrow in NYC’s West Village, Third Street Music School, Studio 312 in Time’s Square, NYC, and at the UUCLV Concert series in Bethlehem, PA.

 This reviewer’s first experience of Neal Kirkwood was in 1999, hearing his robust Octet (two saxophones, trumpet, French horn, trombone, rhythm section) at The Savoy, a briefly extant but significant (it was quite affordable) jazz club across from the bus entrances of the Port Authority Terminal on 41st Street near Ninth Avenue.
 Needless to say, this album is a far cry from that octet, which mixed Kirkwood’s originals with repertory from Mingus, Monk and Ellington.
 Blue Inventions is a chamber jazz work, both impressionistic and occasionally abstract, featuring his piano on all 13 tracks, joined by Tim Harrison (flute) and Ron Horton (flugelhorn) on three tracks, plus two tracks with only Harrison and one with just Horton.
 But the album is mostly a showcase for Kirkwood, both as a wide- ranging pianist and imaginative composer.